-Towns had been hired as a seat designer during Aston’s mid-1960s heyday.
-Two years later, he’d graduated to styling the epochal DBS coupe.
-Now he faced a critical moment.
-The Series 2 didn't just have to make an impact—it had to send a shockwave through the industry.
-If the word "disrupt" had the same connotation back then it has now, someone probably said it in a flowery speech.
-Either way, the point was made.
+Towns had been hired to sketch car seats during Aston Martin's mid-1960s heyday; just two years later, he’d graduated to styling the epochal DBS coupe.
+Now, he faced a critical moment.
+The Lagonda Series 2 didn't just have to make an impact, it had to send a shockwave through the industry.
+If the word "disrupt" had the same meaning in corporate lingo it does now, someone would have used it in a speech to rally the troops.

-When his new bosses started talking Lagonda—a historic nameplate Aston Martin acquired after World War II—he knew exactly what to do.
+When his new bosses started talking about a revival of Lagonda, the historic nameplate Aston Martin acquired after World War II, Towns knew exactly what to do.
 As the '70s lumbered on, his experiment in avant garde design would become a blueprint for Aston's future.

 Build or Bust

-It was like something out of one of those "Deadline Garage" TV shows, but with higher stakes; the fate of a legendary British car brand hung in the balance.
-There were just eight months until the British Motor Show at Earls Court in London, where company managers hoped to land enough orders to keep Aston Martin afloat through the next development cycle.
+February, 1976.
+It was like something out of one of those "garage deadline" TV shows, but with higher stakes.
+A Lagonda prototype had to be finished in time for the British Motor Show at Earls Court in London.
+There were just eight months until the show, where company managers hoped to land enough orders to keep Aston Martin afloat through the next development cycle.
+The fate of a legendary car brand hung in the balance.

-The team, lead by chief engineer Mike Loasby, had a small window of opportunity to build a show-ready prototype, and pressure from above was intensifying.
+As the team, lead by chief engineer Mike Loasby, rushed to build a show-ready car, pressure from above was intensifying.
 Aston’s new owners were desperate to emerge from London with a fistful of cash and renewed vigor in the luxury car market.
 Lagonda was the ticket, a sort of Hail Mary pass whose success meant, ironically, avoiding the receiver (the office in the U.K. that handles bankruptcies, that is).
-Most believed it was Aston's last chance.
+After a string of last chances, this was Aston's do-or-die moment.

 Starting From a Blank Sheet

 Back in 1972, industrialist David Brown, the “DB” in DB5, had settled the company’s debts and sold Aston Martin to a Birmingham-based investment consortium for a handshake and the price of a three-martini lunch.
-The economic shocks hit in 1973 and in late 1974, hemmed in by debt, Aston went bust.
+The economic shocks hit in 1973.
+In late 1974, hemmed in by debt, Aston went bust.
 The end came without warning; employees returning from Christmas break found the doors locked.
-U.S. news anchor Walter Cronkite, a car enthusiast who raced a Lancia at 12 Hours of Sebring in 1959, delivered a eulogy for Aston Martin on CBS Evening News.
+TV news anchor Walter Cronkite, a car enthusiast who raced a Lancia at 12 Hours of Sebring in 1959, delivered a eulogy for Aston Martin on CBS Evening News.

-Then a savior appeared by the name of Peter Sprague.
+Then, Peter Sprague appeared.
 A tall, quiet American who'd made a fortune in the growing high-tech industry, Sprague was part of a British-American consortium that took control of Aston in early 1975.
-The U.K. media eyed him, and his British co-director, Alan Curtis, an engineer and architect, cautiously.
-Touring the company's desolate Newport Pagnell workshop, and wondering how they could lure back production staff poached by Rolls Royce—the partners quietly discussed a plan for the future.
+The U.K. media eyed him and his British co-director, Alan Curtis, an engineer and architect, cautiously.
+Touring the company's desolate Newport Pagnell workshop—and wondering how to lure back production staff poached by Rolls Royce—the partners quietly discussed a plan for the future.
 It hinged on a return of Lagonda to add a new, higher-volume line of business to the sports-car maker: a sedan.

 They weren't quiet enough.
 Rumors flew that the company was pivoting away from sports cars, which had been Aston’s stock in trade during the post-WWII era, but which some board members felt would soon be legislated out of existence by lawmakers looking to score political points on auto safety, a debate that had been raging since Ralph Nader's Unsafe at Any Speed.

 Following the Lagonda thread wasn’t an unprecedented move.
 Back in 1974, the company had revived the mark, established in 1906 and last surfaced in the early 1960s for a DB4-based sedan called the Rapide.
 The DBS-based Lagonda Series 1 had attracted eyeballs at the 1974 London show, but few buyers were willing to fork over £14,000 ($180,000 in today’s money) for a stretched, four-door GT.
 Only seven Series 1 cars were built, and the project was abandoned.

 With a modest infusion of cash came a blank-sheet effort.
-The Lagonda Series 2 would combine traditional coachbuilding methods with new-wave design and cutting-edge electronics.
+The Aston Martin Lagonda Series 2 would combine traditional coachbuilding methods with new-wave design and cutting-edge electronics.
 It would cost upward of £20,000 (an inflation-adjusted $200,000), competitive with top-class sedans from Bentley and Rolls Royce.
 It would have a traditionally appointed interior of leather and British wool woven by Wilton, an esteemed carpet manufacturer.
-Most importantly, it would make a statement that the future of luxury belonged to Aston Martin, whetting the appetites of young, wealthy buyers raised on sci-fi and the avant-garde.
+Most importantly, it would make a statement that the future of luxury belonged to Aston Martin, whetting the appetites of young, wealthy buyers raised on sci-fi.
 In 1976, just as now, many such buyers were from oil-rich countries in the Middle East.